-Gott Press founder and author Gabe Gott's past four published books are now on Gott Press: his 2015 novel, Escapes, his 2016 flash fiction chapbook, The Ever-Present Moment, his 2017 poety collection, Live Organ Transplants, and his 2017 flash fiction chapbook, Dispatches from the Information Age.
+My past four published books are now on Gott Press: my 2014 novel, Escapes, my 2016 flash fiction chapbook, The Ever-Present Moment, my 2017 poety collection, Live Organ Transplants, and my 2017 flash fiction chapbook, Dispatches from the Information Age.

-Idiot Parade is Gabe Gott's second collection of poetry.
-Many of the poems included were written during Gabe's March 2018 Akron Soul Train Fellowship and are a mix of blackout poetry and traditional free verse poetry.
+Idiot Parade is my second collection of poetry.
+Many of the poems included were written during my March 2018 Akron Soul Train Fellowship and are a mix of blackout poetry and traditional free verse poetry.
 Out now!

 Sign up to hear about the latest from Gott Press.